udhavmohata/Spring-Boot-Projects/README.md

 # Spring-Boot-Projects
-These are backend projects developed using Spring Boot Framework.
+This is a backend project, developed using Spring Boot Framework.
 To run this,
 1. Clone the project.
 2. Build Gradle and it supports Java 8.